verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 {{% details title="😳 I'm lost, show me the solution" %}}

-First of all we need to check for the latest python base image.
+First of all, we need to check for the latest python base image.
 You could do this in dockerhub:

 ```bash
 grep FROM Dockerfile
 ```

-We see that currently we use version 3.9 of python, a look at [https://hub.docker.com/_/python](https://hub.docker.com/_/python) shows us that that the most recent version, at the time of writing is 3.12.
+We see that currently, we use version 3.9 of python, a look at [https://hub.docker.com/_/python](https://hub.docker.com/_/python) shows us that that the most recent version, at the time of writing is 3.12.

 Replace the from line with this new value